euphonie/study-notes/Computer Science/Theory/Natural Language Processing/PoS Tagging with HMMs.md

 ### Bigrams

-In this approach, to avoid high frequency of
+In this approach, to avoid high frequency of a specific tag for a word to generalize its use, bi-grams can be used.
+These refer to combinations of neighbouring words.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDM4Njc2NzYsNjgzOTY2MzY0XX0=
+eyJoaXN0b3J5IjpbLTQ0MDI2NzA0Miw2ODM5NjYzNjRdfQ==
 -->